marcinbelczewski/aws-serverless-webapp-workshop/workshop/content/ServerlessBackend/Lambda/_index.en.md

 1. Choose **Create function**.
 1. Scroll down to the **Function code** section and replace the existing code in the **index.js** code editor with the contents of [requestUnicorn.js](requestUnicorn.js).
     ![Create Lambda function screenshot](/images/create-lambda-function-code.png)
-1. **Update the code to connect to a prefixed DynamoDB table rather than default non-prefixed**.
+1. **:warning: Update the code to connect to a prefixed DynamoDB table rather than default non-prefixed!**.
 In the picture below prefix is for sample user *Jan Nowak* with *jn* as initials.
     ![Update Lambda DynamoDB call](/images/update-lambda-function-code.png)

 1. Click **Deploy** button above the code editor.